06 August 2025

 In deriving what turned out to be the correct formula for the energy spectrum of blackbody radiation,

-The electromagnetic waves, which Planck called a “stationary radiation field,” and the resonators together have a total energy Et and are contained in “a diathermic medium with perfectly reflecting walls.”
-You can think of this system as an insulated box with air in it and inside walls made of polished, mirror-like metal, with a few little black dots scattered around on the surface.[i]
+The electromagnetic (EM) waves, which Planck called a “stationary radiation field,” and the resonators together have a total energy Et and are contained in “a diathermic medium with perfectly reflecting walls.”
+You can think of this system as an insulated box (with air or another gas in it, index of refraction approximately unity) and inside walls made of polished, mirror-like metal, with a few little black dots scattered around on the surface.[i]
 The black dots are the resonators, needed for thermalizing the enclosed radiation.
 (Whoa horsie, Rayleigh didn’t need em!
-But then, he got the classical equipartition result.
+But then after doing his reflecting-walls standing-wave analysis, he just used the "Maxwell-Boltzmann doctrine" of equipartition as the thermodynamic basis for his result.
 How to describe this detail?
 IN detail!
 Later!)

 Planck, in his December 1900 paper, says of the total energy, “The question is how in a stationary state this energy is distributed over the vibrations of the resonators and over the various frequencies of radiation present in the medium, and what will be the temperature of the total system.”